When I connect to my local PostgreSQL database server with command

 ~$ /etc/init.d/postgresql reload [ ok ] Reloading postgresql configuration (via systemctl): postgresql.service.

-- Or restart postgresql server.
+- Or restart the PostgreSQL server.

 $ sudo service postgresql restart

-~$ psql postgres postgres psql (10.7 (Ubuntu 10.7-0ubuntu0.18.04.1)) Type "help" for help. postgres=#
+~$ psql user=postgres psql (10.7 (Ubuntu 10.7-0ubuntu0.18.04.1)) Type "help" for help. postgres=#